chrisweb/chris.lu/README_WIP.md

 Question(s): is turbo also used for build command?
 I mean prod build, same as for dev?

-add mui to our project

-install mui but also the mui eslint plugin, then edit the eslint configuration to activate it

 add authentification using next-auth